What’s New 2019-2020

 New Management Team Members

-Baldy Mountain Resort is pleased to welcome our new operations manager Carrie Sherrer to the team.
-Carrie brings a wealth of experience and knowledge in the ski industry as the past general manager of Mt Timothy.
-We are also happy to announce a new facilities manager at Baldy with the hiring of Austin Simpson.
+Baldy Mountain Resort is pleased to welcome our new Operations Manager Caroline Sherrer to the team.
+Caroline brings a wealth of experience and knowledge in the ski industry as the past general manager of Mt Timothy.
+We are also happy to announce a new Maintenance Supervisor at Baldy with the hiring of Austin Boake.

 Internally Andrew Zwicker was promoted to Marketing Manager and Christine Cuttle was moved up to Ticket Office Manager.